rchanou/mazurka/SCENARIOS.md

 ## Scenarios: How We Might Model Various Programs

-### A counter and a button that increments the counter.
+### A counter, and a button that increments the counter.

 - def mutable count
 - def increment